FernandoMarcon/finances/intro_financial_markets.md

 Indexing the value of debt to an index:
 - Is a better indexation method than indexing debt to a single commodity with a potentially unstable price evolution.
 - Protects investors from currency instability.
 Currency instability can become a concern, especially if the government prints the currency.

+# Real Estate Risk Management Devices
+- Value of homes is a major source of risk
+- Casualty insurance
+- Securitized mortgages
+- Home price futures and options 2006, housing.cme.com
+- Equity-protected mortgages

+# Limited Liability
+In his work, David Moss describes how investors’ psychology favored limited liability after the early 19th century New York experiment.
+In fact, the comparison between investors’ psychologies in the context of  unlimited liability and lottery tickets is asymmetrical.
+Unlimited liability investors tend to overestimate the minimum probability of loss, whereas in lottery tickets, they overestimate the minimum probability of win.

+# Inflation indexed debt
+The introduction of inflation indexed debt was motivated by:
+- An incentive to hedge from inflation volatility.
+- Historical examples of nominal debt being wiped out in real terms by high inflation.
+- An incentive to have a debt contract fixed in real terms.

+# Unidad de Fomento
+Chile introduce the Unidad de Fomento ro create a unit of account indexed to inflation, in order to counteract the impact of hyperinflation.

+# Equity-protected mortgages
+The concept of equity-protected mortgages consists in mortgages that include house price insurance.
+As an example, if the house price falls below the amount you owe, the mortgage debt will be corrected down.

+# Forecasting
+## Random Walk & AR-I Models
+- Random Walk:
+$$x_t = x_{t-1} + ϵ_t$$
+- First-order autoregressive (AR-I) Model:
+$$x_t=100+ρ(x_{t-1}-100) + ϵ_t$$
+Mean reverting (to 100), -1 < ρ < 1
+- Random walk as approximate implication of unpredictability of returns
+- Similarity of both random walk and AR-I to actual stock prices